 Mark Wunderlich published a new poem in the American Academy of Poets Poem-a-Day called "The Son I'll Never Have."
 It also appears in the Columbia Daily Tribune.

 Michael Dumanis' poem "The Idea of Order" was published in Boston Review earlier this month.

-Anaïs Duplan '14 was interviewed in Divedapper following the release of her debut poetry collection, Take This Stallion.
+Anaïs Duplan '14 was interviewed in Divedapper following the release of his debut poetry collection, Take This Stallion.

 The Lost Girls, the debut novel of Heather Young MFAW '11, was published this summer by William Morrow.
 The Lost Girls, while not her first published work, is her first work of fiction.